 Yemen Appoints Finance Minister As New PM

-The decision, reported by state-run Saba news agency on Saturday, came just hours after bin Mubarak stepped down, citing constitutional constraints and obstacles that hindered his reform efforts.
+The decision came, just hours after Mubarak stepped down, citing constitutional constraints and obstacles that hindered his reform efforts.

-Bin Braik, who has served as the Finance Minister since 2019 and Vice Finance Minister prior to that, has held several key financial and administrative roles throughout his career, Xinhua news agency reported.
+Braik, who has served as the finance minister since 2019, and vice finance minister prior to that, has held several key financial and administrative roles throughout his career.

-The official statement clarified that all current Ministers would retain their positions, with bin Mubarak being appointed as an advisor to the PLC President.

-The second article of the decree states that "the members of the government shall continue to do their jobs in accordance with the decision about their appointment".

 Legal Disclaimer: